-- (a) A faculty member is bound to observe, in all official acts, the highest standards of ethics consistent with the code of ethics of the State of Florida (Chapter 112, Part III, Florida Statutes), the advisory opinions rendered with respect thereto, and University rules. - (b) Nothing in this Article is intended to discourage a faculty member from engaging in outside activity in order to increase the faculty member's professional reputation, service to the community, or income, subject to the conditions stated herein.
+(a) A faculty member is bound to observe, in all official acts, the highest standards of ethics consistent with the State of Florida's Code of Ethics for Public Officers and Employees (Chapter 112, Part III, Florida Statutes), the advisory opinions rendered with respect thereto, and University policies and regulations.

+(b) Nothing in this Article is intended to discourage a faculty member from engaging in outside activity in order to increase the faculty member's professional reputation, service to the community, or income, subject to the conditions stated herein.
+Nothing herein shall abridge faculty members' rights to academic freedom and freedom of expression guaranteed in Article 5.